-As of the 2010 U.S. Census, Delaware only has one at-large congressional district.
+As of the 2020 Census, Delaware has only one at-large congressional district.

-Only the Delaware General Assembly may refer amendments to the ballot.
+Types of Measures: Only the Delaware General Assembly may refer amendments to the ballot.
 There is no initiative or referendum process.
+[Del.
+Const. art.
+XVI]